Clarifai/clarifai-python/README.md

 # clarifai-utils

-This is the official Clarifai Python utilities.
-This repo includes higher level convencience classes, functions, and scripts to make using our [API](https://docs.clarifai.com) easier.
+This is the official Clarifai Python utilities project.
+This repo includes higher level convenience classes, functions, and scripts to make using our [API](https://docs.clarifai.com) easier.
 This is built on top of the [Clarifai Python gRPC Client](https://github.com/Clarifai/clarifai-python-grpc).

 * Try the Clarifai demo at: https://clarifai.com/demo
 * Sign up for a free account at: https://clarifai.com/signup